Gautam Adani’s son Jeet Adani gets engaged to Diva Jaimin Shah in a low-key ceremony

 In one of the pictures that has been made available from their engagement ceremony, the couple were seen dressed in traditional attire in pastel tones.

 Jeet Adani completed his studies from the University of Pennsylvania School of Engineering and Applied Sciences.
 He joined the Adani Group in 2019 and is currently the Vice President, Group Finance.
+He started his career in the Group CFO's office, looking at Strategic Finance, Capital Markets and Risk & Governance Policy.

-Adani Group's website states that Jeet is also "spearheading the Adani Airports business as well as the Adani Digital Labs – which is all set to build a super app to cater to all the consumers of Adani Group businesses."
+Adani Group's website states that Jeet is also "spearheading the Adani Airports business as well as the Adani Digital Labs – which is all set to build a super app to cater to all the consumers of Adani Group businesses".

+Gautam Adani's elder son Karan is married to Paridhi Shroff, daughter of Cyril Shroff who is the managing partner of law firm, Cyril Amarchand Mangaldas.

+Karan Adani is the chief executive officer (CEO) of Adani Ports & SEZ Limited and the director of Adani Airport Holdings Limited.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today